Censorship in the United States: Information leaks

-Since Wikileaks' inception, the topic of censorship has been widely discussed.
-Being a "non-profit media organization" that strives to create more transparency in the government, WikiLeaks releases sensitive files and information to the public.
-Amazon.com removed WikiLeaks from its servers on 1 December 2010 at 19:30 GMT.
+Since WikiLeaks' inception, the topic of censorship has been widely discussed.
+As a non-profit media organization that strives to create more transparency in the government, WikiLeaks releases sensitive files and information to the public.
+Amazon.com removed WikiLeaks from its servers on 1 December 2010.
 U.S. Senator Joe Lieberman, among the members of the U.S. Senate Homeland Security and Governmental Affairs Committee who had questioned Amazon in private communication on the company's hosting of WikiLeaks and the illegally obtained documents, commended Amazon for the action.
-WikiLeaks, however, responded by stating on its official Twitter page that "WikiLeaks servers at Amazon ousted.
-Free speech the land of the free—fine our $ are now spent to employ people in Europe", and later that "If Amazon is so uncomfortable with the first amendment, they should get out of the business of selling books."
+Assange said that WikiLeaks chose Amazon and other hosts knowing it would probably be kicked off the service "in order to separate rhetoric from reality".

-Official efforts by the U.S. government to limit access to, a conversation about, and the general spread of the cables leaked by WikiLeaks were revealed by leading media organizations.
-A 4 December 2010 article by MSNBC, reported that the Obama administration has warned federal government employees and students in educational institutions studying towards careers in public service that they must refrain from downloading or linking to any WikiLeaks documents.
-However, State Department spokesman P.J.
-Crowley denied ordering students, stating, "We do not control private networks.
-We have issued no authoritative instructions to people who are not employees of the Department of State."
-He said the warning was from an "overzealous employee."
+Official efforts by the U.S. government to limit federal employee's access to and conversation about the cables leaked by WikiLeaks were revealed by leading media organizations.
 According to a 3 December 2010 article in The Guardian, access to WikiLeaks has been blocked for federal workers.
 The U.S. Library of Congress, the U.S. Commerce Department and other government agencies have confirmed that the ban is already in place.
 Some Department of Homeland Security staff say the ban is hampering their work: "More damage will be done by keeping the federal workforce largely in the dark about what other interested parties worldwide are going to be reading and analyzing."
 One official says that the ban apparently covers personal computers as well.